MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 ## Adding validation

 As we covered before, one of the primary uses of JavaScript in the early days was to validate a form before submission.
-This has all changed now, in that mechanisms within HTML5 can take care of most of the client-side validation for us.
+Things have developed since then in that there are mechanisms within HTML5 can take care of most of the client-side validation for us.
 In addition, many developers will offload the validation to an already established and tested library.

 > You should always validate on the server-side as well as client-side validation is not a complete solution